When thinking about how to pay for transition, I recommend this way of thinking:

-Not planning realistically
+Not planning with real amount

 Don’t assume anti-discrimination laws will keep them from eliminating you in an interview.
 If you do not think you can keep your job or get a new job where your transsexuality won’t be an issue, you need to get a plan in place now.
 Unemployment, or being forced to take a lower-paying job to pay the bills, are the fastest ways to seriously set back your transition goals.

-I know people who have spent $3,500 on a supposedly permanent hair removal device that uses an electrified Q-tip (honest– you put a plain old Q-tip in a holder and run an electric current through it).
+I know people who have spent $3,500 on a fake permanent hair removal device that uses an electrified Q-tip (honest– you put a plain old Q-tip in a holder and run an electric current through it).
 I know people who have spent thousands on laser hair removal, only to have all of their hair grow back.
 I know people who have bought secret shampoos and scalp magnets for hair growth.
 People buy breast pumps, corsets, body wraps, only to find any changes temporary.
 People inject fat into their faces, only to have it totally reabsorbed in a few months.
 If you cannot afford to waste your limited transition money on experimental products and procedures, DON’T!
 If it turns out to be a huge waste of money, it could set back your entire transition plan.

 If it sounds too good to be true, it is.